ctxkiwi/typed-js/README.md

 // exporting has no real function except for when u want to share your own structs with others
 // by using: tjs compile src/main.tjs dist/my-package.js --export dest/my-package-defs.tjs
-export structs App aMessage VueComponent:Component // Rename VueComponent to Component in our export export vars msg // results in "define aMessage msg;"
+export namespace MyPlugin // When someone includes your export file, it will store the structs under this name (optional) export structs App aMessage VueComponent:Component // Rename VueComponent to Component in our export export vars msg // results in "define aMessage msg;"

+// Then someone else can do
+include "./libs/my-plugin-defs.tjs"
+import aMessage from MyPlugin
 ```

 ```